Richard Taylor (mathematician)

-Richard Lawrence Taylor (born 19 May 1962) is a British mathematician working in the field of number theory.
-He is currently the Barbara Kimball Browning Professor in Humanities and Sciences at Stanford University.
+Richard Lawrence Taylor (born 19 May 1962) is a British-American mathematician specialising in number theory.
+He is currently the Barbara Kimball Browning Professor in Humanities and Sciences at Stanford University in California.

-Taylor received the 2015 Breakthrough Prize in Mathematics "for numerous breakthrough results in the theory of automorphic forms, including the Taniyama–Weil conjecture, the local Langlands conjecture for general linear groups, and the Sato–Tate conjecture."
-He also received the 2007 Shaw Prize in Mathematical Sciences for his work on the Langlands program with Robert Langlands.
-He also served on the Mathematical Sciences jury for the Infosys Prize from 2012 to 2014.
+Taylor received the 2002 Cole Prize, the 2007 Shaw Prize with Robert Langlands, and the 2015 Breakthrough Prize in Mathematics.

 Career

-He received his B.A. from Clare College, Cambridge.
+He received his Bachelor of Arts (B.A.) degree from the Clare College of the University of Cambridge.
 During his time at Cambridge, he was president of The Archimedeans in 1981 and 1982, following the resignation of his predecessor.
 He earned his Ph.D. in mathematics from Princeton University in 1988 after completing a doctoral dissertation, titled "On congruences between modular forms", under the supervision of Andrew Wiles.
-From 1995 to 1996 he held the Savilian chair of geometry at Oxford University and Fellow of New College, Oxford, and later became the Herchel Smith Professor of Mathematics at Harvard University, and held the Robert and Luisa Fernholz Professorship at the Institute for Advanced Study.
-He is currently the Barbara Kimball Browning Professor in Humanities & Sciences at Stanford University.

-He received the Whitehead Prize in 1990, the Fermat Prize and the Ostrowski Prize in 2001, the Cole Prize of the American Mathematical Society in 2002, and the Shaw Prize for Mathematics in 2007.
-He was also elected a Fellow of the Royal Society in 1995.
-In 2012 he became a fellow of the American Mathematical Society.
-In 2015 he was inducted into the National Academy of Sciences.
+He was an assistant lecturer, lecturer, and then reader at the University of Cambridge from 1988 to 1995.
+From 1995 to 1996 he held the Savilian chair of geometry at the University of Oxford and Fellow of New College, Oxford.
+He was a professor of mathematics at Harvard University from 1996 to 2012, at one point becoming the Herchel Smith Professor of Pure Mathematics.
+He moved to the Institute for Advanced Study in Princeton, New Jersey as the Robert and Luisa Fernholz Professorship from 2012 to 2019.
+He has been the Barbara Kimball Browning Professor in Humanities & Sciences at Stanford University since 2018.